porteux/porteux/README.md

 If you're new to PorteuX and have never used Porteus or Slax, it's recommended to read this [in-depth review of Porteus](https://medium.com/@fulalas/porteus-5-review-a-different-and-powerful-linux-distro-33df8789a758).

 PorteuX is provided in 2 main versions based on Slackware 64-bit packages: stable and current/unstable.
 Current/unstable is the bleeding edge one and it's recommended for testing.
 After choosing which main version you want, you should choose which desktop environment you want and [download the ISO accordingly](https://github.com/porteux/porteux/releases): <br />
 .
-GNOME 42.9<br />
+GNOME 42.10 (or 44.0 in current)<br />
 .
-KDE 5.23.5 (or 5.27.3 in current)<br />
+KDE 5.23.5 (or 5.27.4 in current)<br />
 .
 LXDE 0.10.1<br />
 .
-LXQt 1.2.0<br />
+LXQt 1.3.0<br />
 .
-MATE 1.27<br />
+MATE 1.27.1<br />
 .
 Xfce 4.12<br />
 .
 Xfce 4.16<br />
 .
 Xfce 4.18<br />

 PorteuX is a modular system so it doesn't require a normal setup/installer.
 You can simply copy the ISO content to your media storage and run either `porteux-installer-for-linux.run` or `porteux-installer-for-windows.exe` (depending on which system you're running) to make the unit bootable.
 It's simple like that.
+Avoid ISO installer applications such as Rufus or Etcher because by default they set the bootable unit to be read-only.
 For more details, please read `install.txt` file in the root folder of the ISO.

 Xfce 4.12 is the recommended version for the best balance between performance and flexibility.
 Many patches have been applied to this Xfce version to improve the user experience.